michellexzc/michellexzc.github.io/index.md

 Correlation between Vacant Housing and Rats in Baltimore
    <br>
    <br>
-   Project done to analyze the correlation between vacant housing/lots in Baltimore with the influx of rats from 2017 and 2018.Hexagonal maps used to normalize region to decrease disparity.
+   Project done to analyze the correlation between vacant housing/lots in Baltimore with the influx of rats from 2017 and 2018.
+Hexagonal maps used to normalize region in order to decrease disparity.
 <img src="images/project1.JPG"/>

 ---